rebma-io/weact-stm32g474-core/README.md

-# weact-stm32g474-long
+# weact-stm32g474-core

-Zephyr OS board support package
+[Zephyr OS]() board support package for the STM32G474 boards, both core and long, from WeAct.